 2. Webinars from CLLA or IACC may count towards the continuing education requirement.

 D. Certification Committee

-The Certification Committee will consist of the following four members: The Executive Vice-President of the CLLA, a CLLA staff employee whose primary responsibility will be administration of the Certification Program, the President-Elect of the CLLA, and the Executive Director of the IACC who shall be a non-voting member.
+The Certification Committee will consist of the following four members: The Executive Vice-President of the CLLA, a CLLA staff employee whose primary responsibility will be administration of the Certification Program, the President-Elect of the CLLA, the CPA Auditing Firm, and the Executive Director of the IACC who shall be a non-voting member.
 No member of the Certification Committee will be an owner, officer or employee of any collection agency.

 The Certification Committee will:

 - Have the authority to outsource to an independent, third-party CPA Auditing Firm whose primary purpose is to review each application and associated required documents and perform agreed-upon procedures in accordance with attestation standards established by the American Institute of Certified Public Accountants.

 - Review each application submitted to the CLLA for consideration of Certification and retain the application in strict confidence.

 - Maintain records concerning the status of each Agency’s compliance with Certification requirements, including but not limited to Continuing Education Units, payment of fees and timely submission of required documents.